UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Gexa Prime Preferred Plus 1221.7¢12 Months $150.00Check Availability

-Conversely, Chariot Energy takes a more localized approach.
-Chariot markets several plans tied to Texas solar and may match your usage with solar RECs or direct solar-backed sourcing depending on the specific plan you choose.
-This means your energy dollars can stay local and help fund the expansion of Texas solar infrastructure.
-Both methods legitimately reduce your carbon footprint, but understanding the difference ensures your money aligns with your personal sustainability goals.
+Conversely, Chariot Energy takes a localized approach.
+Chariot markets plans that are 100% tied to Texas-sourced solar energy.
+This means your energy dollars stay local and help fund the direct expansion of utility-scale solar infrastructure across the state.
+Both methods legitimately reduce your carbon footprint, but understanding the difference guarantees your money supports the specific sustainability goals you care about most.

 Chariot Energy Plans and Pricing